storyblok/storyblok-js-client/README.md

 ```
 ### Passing response interceptor

-The Storyblok client lets you pass a function that serves as a response interceptor to axios.
+The Storyblok client lets you pass a function that serves as a response interceptor to it.
 Usage:

 ```javascript